owaruuu/Kana-Practice/README.md

 To do:
 - Add page that explains how Kanas and Japanese language in general work
 - Add english and other languages options
-- Deselect card on page click on Practice Page
+- ~~Deselect card on page click on Practice Page ~~ -Make it so click on a card selects the input
 - Make it so if you fail 3 times in the Practice Page a hint or the answer shows up
 - Add a stats page after finishing on the Practice Page
 - Add more feedback to the Practice Page